16 Tips for Better Customer Development Interviews in B2B

 • Indicators of interest: Prospects that are leaning forward, asking a lot of questions, and that really get involved in the discussion give signs of interest.
 Prospects that are easily distracted, look through their emails or messages, slouch, and talk without answering the questions are typically disinterested.

-Start looking for these cues, and practice your customer development interviews.
+Start looking for these cues, and practice your skills and customer interview techniques.

 Your skills will improve and so will the quality of the insights you collect.
 Better insights means faster customer (in)validation.